nrw-digital/week-notes/en/updates/_posts/2023-01-13-week-notes.md

 Managing your woodland area is all about tree disease, tree management and making your woodland more resilient to the effects of climate change.
 We also have a section on protecting our precious wildlife during any work in the forest.

-Having up to date, tasked focused content that supports user needs will help our people look after their trees and forests for years to come.
+Having up to date, task focused content that supports user needs will help our people look after their trees and forests for years to come.

 ## User research: trees, licences and NRW